Last Updated on January 14, 2024 by Kelly

-Expanding Your Itinerary
+Expanding Your Itinerary in Vancouver BC

 If you have extra time to spend in Vancouver, you might consider adding the following things to do on your itinerary.

-After breakfast, spend an hour or two at Science World.
+You could easily spend an hour or two at Science World.
 You might be interested in going just to see the giant ball-shaped building.
 This museum was built for the 1986 World’s Fair.
 There are a number of exhibits there that will keep children and adults entertained.
 If Science World isn’t your thing, though, you might enjoy the Vancouver Art Gallery as an alternative.

 Watch a Hockey Game

 If it aligns with your schedule, check out the Cancucks play at Rogers Arena.
 It’s an authentic Canadian experience that you won’t want to miss!
-You can see their schedule here.

 Vancouver hosts Canada’s largest Chinatown.
 There is so much to see, do, and eat when you visit.
 Some things to check out are the Millenium Gate, the Dr. Sun Yat-Sen Classical Chinese Garden, and the Jimi Hendrix Shrine.
 Be sure to get some tea and arrive to Chinatown hungry.
 There are so many great places to eat there.

 Vancouver Art Gallery